 Sometimes, agreeing to disagree can get you far: no matter how big differences are, we have found that there is always a middle ground.
 We work hard to find places where we can say yes, and move forward.

-At the Greenway, we figure that since we are conserving the Greenway for everyone – not just environmentalists, or ORVers, or hikers – compromise aimed at agreement is always worth the extra effort.
+At the Greenway, we figure that since we are conserving the Greenway for everyone – not just environmentalists, or ORVers, or anglers, or hikers – compromise aimed at agreement is always worth the extra effort.

 Compromise and Collaborate

 Working together builds ownership.
 Giving credit for achievements builds a coalition.
 Admitting mistakes and asking for help makes room to grow.
-Sharing needs, resources, ideas and energy has great results.
+Sharing needs, resources, ideas, and energy has great results.

 The Tiger Mountain trailhead is just one small example springing from a board meeting: the trailhead was overflowing with cars.
 The Department of Natural Resources thought it would have to cut down surrounding forests to expand parking.
 Meanwhile, Puget Sound Energy needed to continuously clear trees under some neighboring power lines.
 The solution?
 Put a new parking lot under the power lines.
-More forest, less power maintenance.
+More forest, less maintenance work.

 Without board meetings and other venues, collaborations like this would not have the chance to flourish.
 We find that if you give folks the space, wonderful things happen!